polytypic/rea-ml/README.md

               (`App (`Lam ("x", `Bop (`Add, `Num 2, `Var "y")), `Num 1)))))
 ```

-Another interpreter that comes bundled with the Rea framework that provides both
+Another interpreter that comes bundled with the Rea framework that provides
-`monad'` and `errors'` is the `Tailrec` interpreter we used previously.
-So, we
+`sync'` is the `Tailrec` interpreter we used previously.
+So, we could also use
-could also use `Tailrec` as follows:
+`Tailrec` as follows:

 ```ocaml
 let () =